tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 The Filepicker uses frontend and backend-based integration:
 - For frontend-based integration, the OX AppSuite frontend uses the Intercom Service.
-- Backend-based integration is coming from OX AppSuite middleware.
-The middleware communicates directly with Nextcloud when adding a file to an email or storing a file into Nextcloud to avoid passing these files through the user's browser.
+- Backend-based integration is coming from the OX AppSuite middleware.
+The middleware communicates directly with Nextcloud when attaching a file to an email or storing a file in Nextcloud to avoid passing these files through the user's browser.

-**Links**
+**Links:**
 - [OX AppSuite Nextcloud Integration upstream documentation](https://gitlab.open-xchange.com/extensions/nextcloud-integration/-/tree/main/documentation).

 ## Newsfeed